GervinFung/adonix-blog/README.md

 ### Environment Variables

-#### Development and Testing
+#### Development

-1. Refer to `.env.example` which is an example file for you to know what key-value pairs are needed to develop this project
+1. Refer to `.env.development.example` which is an example file for you to know what key-value pairs are needed to develop this project
-2. Then, create `.env.development` and `.env.test` file that will be used for development and testing respectively.
+2. Then, create `.env.development` file that will be used for development respectively.
 After that, copy the key-value pairs to it and then add the values

+#### Testing

+1. Same step as development but change the `development` in file name to `test`

+#### Deployment

+1. Same step as development but change the `development` in file name to `deployment`

 #### Make Commands